Sloan (band): 12 (2018–2020)

 On February 5, 2018, Sloan announced that their twelfth record would be called 12.
 Advance track releases included "The Day Will Be Mine", "Spin Our Wheels" (the album's lead single), "Right to Roam," and "44 Teenagers."
 The album was released on April 6, 2018.
 The album's debut marked Sloan's highest ever position on the Billboard Heatseekers chart, reaching No. 11.
 The band then set off on a 30-date North American tour in support of the album.

 In late 2019, Sloan released their third deluxe vinyl box set – this time for their 1998 album, Navy Blues.
-This release contained the original album, rarities, and demos.
+This release contained the original album, rarities and demos.
 To celebrate the box set's release, Sloan embarked on a tour of North America that extended into 2020, in which they performed the Navy Blues album in its entirety.

 Steady (2021–2024)

-In July 2021, it was reported that Sloan was working on their thirteenth album and hoped to release it in the fall of 2022.
+In July 2021, it was reported that Sloan was working on their thirteenth album; they hoped to release it in the fall of 2022.

 Sloan officially announced Steady, on July 13, 2022.
 The band released the song "Spend the Day" on streaming platforms the same day.
-On August 17, the band released the album's official lead single, "Scratch the Surface", along with an accompanying music video.
+On August 17, Sloan released the album's official lead single, "Scratch the Surface", along with an accompanying music video.
 Steady was released on October 21, 2022.
-The band toured behind Steady, in Canada, from October 2022 to March 2023, and commenced a US leg of the tour in April 2023, and then select US dates from June 22–30, 2023.
+Sloan toured to promote Steady in Canada from October 2022 to March 2023.
+They commenced a US leg of the tour in April 2023; the band also toured in the US on select dates between June 22 and June 30, 2023.

-In November 2023, the band released the LP Alive & Alright, originally recorded in February 2000, on limited edition vinyl.
+In November 2023, Sloan released the LP Alive & Alright on limited edition vinyl; it was originally recorded in 2000.

-In May 2024, the band released an anniversary deluxe reissue of their debut LP Smeared, at their annual Murderecords Garage sale, as well as played some more Canadian summer dates.
+In May 2024, Sloan released an anniversary deluxe reissue of their debut LP Smeared, at their annual Murderecords Garage sale.
+They also played throughout Canada during the summer of 2024.

 In November 2024, in part due to the Smeared reissue boxed set, the band performed two shows at Toronto’s Concert Hall.
-The shows featured the complete Smeared LP as a first set, and the era’s b-sides & outtakes as the second set, and featured Jennifer Pierce on select songs.
+The shows featured the complete Smeared LP as a first set, and the era’s b-sides and outtakes as the second set; it also featured Jennifer Pierce on select songs.

 In May 2025, the band released B-Sides Win: Vol. 3: 2003-2011 on vinyl at their Murderecords Garage sale.

 Based on the Best Seller (2024–present)

-The band started work on a new LP in late 2024.
-In June 2025, the band announced their fourteenth studio LP, titled Based on the Best Seller, and released their first track from the LP, "Live Forever" to streaming platforms, as well as a release date of September 26, 2025.
-In May 2025, Murphy spoke with Sloancast Podcast, and stated he hopes to tour for the new LP in October and November 2025.
+Sloan started work on a new LP in late 2024.
+In June 2025, the band announced their fourteenth studio LP, titled Based on the Best Seller.
+Sloan also released the first track from the LP, "Live Forever" to streaming platform; they also shared the album's release date of September 26, 2025.
+Sloan toured for the new LP in 2025 and 2026.

+The song "No Damn Fears" was longlisted for the 2026 SOCAN Polaris Song Prize.